observIQ/terraform-provider-bindplane/docs/resources/bindplane_configuration_v2.md

 subcategory: "Pipeline"
 description: |-
-  A Configuration is a combination of sources, processors, and destinations used by BindPlane OP to generate an agent configuration.
+  A Configuration is a combination of sources, processors, and destinations used by Bindplane to generate an agent configuration.

-  Configuration V2 is the latest iteration of the BindPlane Configuration resource.
+  Configuration V2 is the latest iteration of the Bindplane Configuration resource.
   It supports advanced routing and OpenTelemetry Connectors.
 ---

 > [!NOTE]
-> bindplane_configuration_v2 resources are supported by BindPlane OP version 1.85.0 and later.
+> bindplane_configuration_v2 resources are supported by Bindplane version 1.85.0 and later.

 # bindplane_configuration_v2

-The `bindplane_configuration_v2` resource creates a BindPlane configuration that can be applied to one or more managed agents.
+The `bindplane_configuration_v2` resource creates a Bindplane configuration that can be applied to one or more managed agents.
 Configurations are a combination of [sources](./bindplane_source.md), [destinations](./bindplane_destination.md), [processors](./bindplane_processor.md), and [connectors](./bindplane_connector.md).
 Explicit routes can be defined between components to control how telemetry data flows through the configuration.